heptarch/heptarch.github.io/drafts/tarkovsky.md

 create accession numbers and EADs, and finish my summer by changing hats and penning an editorial recommendation.

+In other words, that moment of archival sobriety at the threshold had dulled my expectations.
-With these dulled expectations, I scanned the cabinets for "May 79", inserted the Schlage, and after wrestling with the lock, turned and pulled the drawer open in a zephyr of dust.
+I scanned the cabinets for "May 79", inserted the Schlage, and after wrestling with the lock, turned and pulled the drawer open in a zephyr of dust.

 <p align="center">